awsdocs/aws-panorama-developer-guide/util-scripts/README.md

 # Application scripts

-Copy these scripts into a sample app directory, or an application adapted from a sample app.
+Run these scripts from a sample app directory, or an application adapted from a sample app.

+## pause-camera.sh

+Pause or resume a camera stream.
+You can specify the camera stream or choose it interactively.

+    $ ./pause-camera.sh <application-instance-id> <stream-name> <PAUSE|RESUME>

+From an application directory (with `application-id.txt` file present).
+If you choose a node that's paused, the script resumes instead of pausing.

+    my-app$ ./pause-camera.sh

+    Getting nodes...
+    0: SAMPLE_CODE              RUNNING
+    1: warehouse-floor          RUNNING
+    2: hdmi_data_sink           RUNNING
+    3: entrance-north           PAUSED
+    4: SQUEEZENET_PYTORCH       RUNNING
+    Choose a node
+    1
+    Signalling node warehouse-floor
+    + aws panorama signal-application-instance-node-instances --application-instance-id applicationInstance-r3a7xmplcbmpjqeds7vj4b6pjy --node-signals '[{"NodeInstanceId": "warehouse-floor", "Signal": "PAUSE"}]'
+    {
+        "ApplicationInstanceId": "applicationInstance-r3a7xmplcbmpjqeds7vj4b6pjy"
+    }

 ## push.sh